Passenger Profile: Ms. Anna

 * Webmaster's note.
-Maija Panula and all 5 of her sons perished on Titanic.
-She made it to a life boat but her two oldest sons were denied seats in the boat because of their age.
-She refused to get in or let her baby and 2 younger sons go with another woman from Finland already in a boat that offered to take them)
+Maija Panula and her 5 sons all perished on Titanic.
+Her two oldest sons were denied seats in a life boat because of their age so she refused to get in or let her baby and 2 youngest sons go with another woman from Finland that offered to care for them.

 Titanic approaches the iceberg